ALE AGUIRRE DVM, DACVIM

 Ale Aguirre, DVM, DACVIM, is an Internal Medicine Specialist and the owner of Salt River Veterinary Specialists.
 Dr. Aguirre earned his undergraduate degrees in Biology and Anthropology at Stanford University.
 He attended veterinary school at Cornell University in New York.
 After earning his doctorate of veterinary medicine, Dr. Aguirre spent several years pursuing advanced training to become the specialist that he is today.
 He completed an internship at the University of Missouri in small animal internal medicine and surgery.
 He then completed a residency at Cornell University in internal medicine.

 Dr. Aguirre spent many years practicing internal medicine in Phoenix before leaving to start his own practice.
-For the past 5 years, Dr. Aguirre has done research and development for Dextronix, a veterinary specific medical device company based in Phoenix.
-Dr. Aguirre has developed and designed new equipment and devices that have aided in the treatment of tracheal collapse, kidney stones and various intestinal disorders of dogs and cats.
-Dr. Aguirre has also lectured for a number of Arizona veterinary conferences.
+Since 2010, Dr. Aguirre has done research and development for Dextronix, a veterinary-specific medical device company.
+Dr. Aguirre has developed and designed new equipment and devices that have aided in the treatment of tracheal collapse, kidney stones and various gallbladder disorders of dogs and cats.
+Dr. Aguirre has also lectured at a number of veterinary conferences.

-In 2011, Dr. Aguirre served as an editor and contributor for the textbook Small Animal Internal Medicine for Veterinary Technicians and Nurses.
+Dr. Aguirre has served as an editor and contributor for the textbook Small Animal Internal Medicine for Veterinary Technicians and Nurses.
 The textbook is aimed at training existing veterinary technicians for advanced certification in Internal Medicine.

 RORY LUBOLD, DVM